 Firstly, it is brilliantly connected to other cities in Portugal, as well as both Europe and Africa.

 Secondly, it’s a two-and-a-half-hour flight to Paris, and just over one hour to Casablanca.
-And you’ll have your pick of bargain fares from the discounted European airlines that fly out of Lisbon airport.
+Plus, you’ll have your pick of bargain fares from the discounted European airlines that fly out of Lisbon airport.

 For those who love to frequent Lisbon, but would prefer a more coastal location, Cascais might be the perfect spot.